cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 # ------------- 5. review previous IAM policy versions
 # check if there are other versions of the customer managed policy cg-raynor-policy.
-# there can be upto 5 versions of the policy.
+# there can be up to 5 versions of the policy.
 aws iam list-policy-versions \
     --policy-arn <generatedARN>/cg-raynor-policy \
     --profile raynor